 5. Elder Gong has a strong testimony of the Lord.

-In his last general conference talk in April 2016, Elder Gong shared ways we can always remember the Lord:
+In his April 2016 general conference talk, Elder Gong shared ways we can always remember the Lord:

 Elder Gong ended with this powerful testimony: